jandarn/terraform-aws-silo-landing-zone/README.md

    terraform destroy
 ```

-Member accounts are not closed by `terraform destroy`; they are removed from
+Member accounts are not closed automatically by default when `terraform destroy`
+removes them from state; the account factory's
+`close_tenant_accounts_on_deletion` toggle defaults to `false`.
+If you want to
-Terraform's state while remaining in the organization.
-Closing an AWS account is
+close the account, do it manually.
+Closing an AWS account is a deliberate action
-a deliberate, manual action with a 90-day suspension period, and the account
+with a 90-day suspension period, and the default posture is manual closure rather
-factory does not automate it.
+than automated closure.